Helm

 Craft

 Go deeper.
-Write your own rules for the AI based on patterns you discovered.
+Write your own rules for the "AI" based on patterns you discovered.
 Add features, refine, iterate.
 Your team's game takes shape.

 03